-Dentsply's apparent belief that a relevant market cannot include sales both to the final consumer and a middleman is refuted in the closely analogous case of Allen-Mvland.
-Inc. v.
+Dentsply's apparent belief that a relevant market cannot include sales both to the final consumer and a middleman is refuted in the closely analogous case of Allen-Myland, Inc. v.
 IBM Corp., 33 F.3d 194 (3d Cir.
 1994).
-In that case, IBM sold mainframe computers directly to the ultimate consumers and also sold to companies that leased computers to ultimate users.
-We concluded that the relevant market encompassed the sales directly to consumers as well as those to leasing companies. "... to the extent that leasing companies deal in used, non-IBM mainframes that have not already been counted in the sales market, these machines belong in the relevant market for large-scale mainframe computers."
+In that case, IBM sold mainframe computers directly to the ultimate consumers and also sold to companies that leased computers to We concluded that the relevant ultimate users. market encompassed the sales directly to consumers as well as those to leasing companies. "... to the extent that leasing companies deal in used, non-IBM mainframes that have not already been counted in the sales market, these machines belong in the mainframe large-scale relevant market for computers."
 Id. at 203.